 Select 12 hours of studio art courses, in one studio skill, to be determined in consultation with the art faculty and dependent upon the student's chosen concentration.

-Note: ART 1010 and ART 2030 are prerequisites for all studio courses which may increase the total credit hours for the A.A. or minor beyond 18.
+Note: ART 1010 and ART 2030 are prerequisites for all studio courses which may increase the total credit hours for the minor beyond 18.